Hugues Merle Biography | Oil Paintings

 4-28-1823 La Sône, FRA - 3-16-1881 Paris, FRABack to Artist IndexView Artists Paintings

-Hugues Merle became a friend of Paul Durand-Ruel in the early 1860s.
-Durand-Ruel had started buying paintings by Merle in 1862 and introduced the artist to painter William-Adolphe Bouguereau.
-In fact, it was at the urging of their mutual friend and art dealer, Durand-Ruel, that Bouguereau took up Merle's highly successful theme of familial love.
-Hugues Merle was later often compared to Bouguereau and became a considerable rival of Bouguereau in subject and treatment.
-Merle became the teacher of Bouguereau's wife, Elizabeth Gardner.
-His son Georges Merle also became a painter.
+Hugues Merle became a friend of the art dealer Paul Durand-Ruel in the early 1860s.
+Durand-Ruel had started buying paintings by Merle in 1862 and introduced him to painter William-Adolphe Bouguereau.
+In fact, it was with the encouragement of their mutual friend, that Bouguereau started painting the same as subjects as Merle's highly successful canvases of familial love, and Bouguereau became even more successful than Merle.
+Hugues Merle the originator was later often compared to Bouguereau and became a considerable rival of Bouguereau in subject and treatment.
+Merle even became the teacher of Bouguereau's wife, Elizabeth Gardner.

-Art Movement: Realism
+Art Movement: Realism.

-Influenced: Elizabeth Gardner Bouguereau
+Painters Hugues Merle Influenced: Elizabeth Gardner Bouguereau.

 Artist Biography compiled by Albert L. Mansour at The World's Artist, with text adapted from Wikipedia.